 Introduction

 The COVID-19 pandemic has had wide reaching primary and secondary health implications.
 The United Kingdom (UK) government implemented a lockdown to slow the rate of infection at the end of March 2020 lasting until early summer 2020.
-Results from a UK nationwide survey suggest the majority of IBD patients were followed up using technology enabled care services (TECS) during this time.
-We therefore sought to explore the impact of the pandemic on nutritional status of children with inflammatory-bowel-disease(IBD), focusing on the effect national lockdown from March to early summer 2020.
+Results from a UK nationwide survey suggest the majority of IBD patients were followed up using technology enabled care services during this time.
+We therefore sought to explore the impact of the pandemic on nutritional status of children with inflammatorybowel disease, focusing on the effect of national lockdown from March to early summer 2020.

 Methods

 A retrospective study was conducted.
-All patients with a diagnosis of IBD, aged <18 years, and under the care of Southampton Children’s Hospital were eligible for inclusion.
+All patients with a diagnosis of inflammatory bowel disease , aged <18 years, and under the care of Southampton Children’s Hospital were eligible for inclusion.
 Those patients who attended an outpatient-appointment in time-period-one (November 2019-February 2020), and following the period of national lockdown, time-period-two (July-November 2020) were included in the analysis.

 Results

 116 patients had paired measures.
-Using the World-Health-Organisation criteria of nutritional-status, 19% (n=22/116) were mildly-malnourished (BMIZ<-1).
+Using the World-Health-Organisation criteria of nutritional-status, 19% (n=22/116) were mildly-malnourished body mass index z score <-1.
 In this group the mean BMIZ-1.3±0.9 at time-point-1 vs. -1.9±0.9 at time-point-2 (p=0.03).
-The mean-BMIZ those overweight at time-point-one of 1.2±1.2 vs. 1.6±1.4 in time-point-two (p=0.2) During the period of lockdown 27% of malnourished children(n=6/22) were able to have a TECS-nutrition review, 2% of normally-nourished (BMIZ>-1to<1), (n=1/51) (p=<0.0001) and none of overweight (BMIZ>1), (n=0/43) children (p=<0.0001).
+The mean body mass indexz score of those overweight at time-point-one of 1.2±1.2 vs. 1.6±1.4 in time-point-two (p=0.2) During the period of lockdown 27% of malnourished children(n=6/22) had a technology enable care nutrition review, 2% of normally-nourished ( body mass index Z>-1to<1), (n=1/51) (p=<0.0001) and none of overweight (body mass index Z>1), (n=0/43) children (p=<0.0001).

 Conclusion

-Patients with low BMIZ prior to lockdown became more malnourished.
+Dietetic reviews were severely restricted during the lockdown.
+Patients with low body mass index Z prior to lockdown became more malnourished.
 During the ongoing pandemic it is important to identify those children with nutrition risk, focusing support on this group of children.

 Introduction